 - 6.1 The staff to be sent for training should feel enthusiastic about the training course for which he is being nominated.
-An unwilling staff, if sent, may not evince interest in training and the objective of training him may be lost. - 6.2 A DAD officer/staff, besides his training at the time of entry into service, should normally undergo any relevant training course once in a cycle of 6-7 years.
-In his/her entire career of an average of 35 years an individual staff should generally undergo 5-6 training courses/seminar/workshops etc only at RTCs, etc. (including all types of courses/seminars/workshops etc.) - 6.3 The proposals on the Training courses needed by Controllers and the number of participants they are willing to send will be solicited from client Controllers and only those courses recommended by a majority of the client Controllers will be planned for the recommending offices in the training calendar of RTCs.
-The RTC will not propose any training calendar on their own. - 6.4 However, considering the main DAD functions a sample Training calendar for Regional CsDA has been prepared for developing specific competencies in the core sections of a CDA office which is placed at Annexure 'F' for guidance.
-Similar course calendars be prepared by

-RTCs etc specializing in Factory Accounting, Functional Controllers, IFA training etc. The final Annual Training calendar for the ensuing year for each RTC may be got finally approved in the respective Training Advisory Committee (TAC), earlier known as RAC, meeting to be held in December/January of each year.
+An unwilling staff, if sent, may not evince interest in training and the objective of training him may be lost. - 6.2 A DAD officer/staff, besides his training at the time of entry into service, should normally undergo any relevant training course once in 3 years.
+In his/her entire career of an average of 35 years an individual staff should generally undergo 10 training courses/ seminar/workshops etc at RTCs etc. - 6.3 The proposals on the Training courses needed by Controllers and the number of participants they are willing to send will be solicited from client Controllers and only those courses recommended by a majority of the client Controllers will be planned for the recommending offices in the training calendar of RTCs etc. The RTC will not propose any training calendar on their own. - 6.4 However, considering the main DAD functions a sample Training calendar for Regional CsDA has been prepared for developing specific competencies in the core sections of a CDA office which is placed at Annexure 'F' for guidance.
+Similar course calendars be prepared by RTC Kolkata specializing in Factory Accounting, and DPTI Allahabad etc. The final Annual Training calendar for the ensuing year for each RTC may be got finally approved in the respective Training Advisory Committee (TAC), earlier known as RAC, meeting to be held in December/January of each year.
 The charter of duties of various TACs is at Annexure 'E'.